Surgical Care at El Paso Specialty Hospital

 What is the benefit of having surgery at El Paso Specialty Hospital vs. a traditional hospital?

-At El Paso Specialty Hospital, our physicians and staff are focused on orthopaedic treatment, and provide the highest level of care to each of our patients.
-We have specially designed surgery suites that are equipped for orthopaedic cases and feature the latest technologies and equipment.
-Our smaller size also allows us to provide a more intimate and comfortable setting for our patients.
+At El Paso Specialty Hospital our physicians and staff are focused on providing the highest level of treatment and care to each of our patients.
+We have multiple specialists to meet various needs including total joint replacement, pain management, neck and spine, foot and ankle, hand, wrist and elbow, MRI, hyperbaric therapy and wound care, emergency care, weight loss surgery, laparoscopic abdominal surgery or laparoscopic gynecological surgery.
+Our smaller size allows us to provide a more intimate and comfortable setting for our patients.

 Will procedures at El Paso Specialty Hospital be covered by my insurance policy?